 If either condition applies to your business, your chances of qualifying for forgiveness remain high, though are by no means assured.

-Common Questions About PPP Loan Repayment
+Frequently Asked Questions About PPP Loan Repayment

 If your business or sole proprietorship received a PPP loan before June 5, 2020, you’ll most likely need to repay any unforgiven amounts within about two years.
 Loans received after June 5, 2020, carry five-year repayment terms.
 Other questions could arise between now and then.